michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 use_s3: TRUE
 ```

-**restart_file:** indicates the name of the latest forecast file if it is warm start. `.na` means a cold start.
+**restart_file:** indicates the name of the latest forecast file if it is warm start.
+For a cold start, it is `.na`.

 **start_datetime:** indicates historical data assimilation start date and time.
 For this tutorial, we set it to `2022-06-25 00:00:00`.
+It is usually one day before "forecast_start_datetime".

 **end_datetime:** indicates historical data assilmilation end date and time.

 **forecast_start_datetime:** indicates forecast start date and time.
 For this tutorial, we set it to `2022-06-26 00:00:00`.
+For a cold start, it should be at least a few days before the actual date you are considering for the forecast since the first few days' outputs are not accurate.

 **forecast_horizon:** indicates the length of time in days into the future for which forecasts are to be generated.
 Since FCRE forecasts currently uses NOAA 16-day forecasts as one of the drivers, for this tutorial, we set it to `16.0`.